dongri/line-bot-sdk-go/README.md

-# LINE Bot Client for Golang
+# The LINE bot SDK for Go (Golang)

 # Start using it

-1. Download and install it:
+* Download and install it:

 ```go
 $ go get github.com/dongri/LineBot
 ```

-2. Import it in your code:
+* Import it in your code:

 ```go
 $ import line "github.com/dongri/LineBot"